OpenFodder/openfodder/README.md

 ####About

 Cannon Fodder is an action-strategy shoot 'em up game developed by Sensible Software and published by Virgin Interactive.
-This version is a port based upon the DOS CD version

 The game is military-themed and based on shooting action but with a strategy game-style control system.
 The player directs troops through numerous missions, battling enemy infantry, vehicles and installations.